zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleloadstarted-method.md

 ## <a name="parameters"></a>Parameter
  `moduleId`
- [in] Die ID des Moduls, das geladen wird.
+ [in] The ID of the module that is being loaded.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `moduleId` gilt nicht für eine Anforderung von Informationen bis der [ICorProfilerCallback:: ModuleLoadFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleloadfinished-method.md) Methode wird aufgerufen.
+ The value of `moduleId` is not valid for an information request until the [ICorProfilerCallback::ModuleLoadFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleloadfinished-method.md) method is called.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h